securesign/artifact-signer-ansible/README.md

 ### Testing Deployment on a VM

-The [vm-testing/README.md](vm-testing/README.md) file contains instructions on testing the deployment on a VM.
-Right now, only OpenStack is supported as testing VM provisioner.
+The [molecule/README.md](molecule/README.md) file contains instructions on testing the deployment on a VM.
+By default, [testing-farm](https://docs.testing-farm.io/) is used as the VM provider.

 ## Feedback